chezh583/wave-attenuation-coefficient/Matlab/README.md

 This folder contains code for use in MATLAB.
-All data processing steps are included.
+All data processing steps for the 202007 dataset are included.
+Processing other datasets follows the same approach.

 ### Purpose
 Estimate the attenuation coefficient in three ways: the full method, the simple method, and the apparent attenuation.